Code-Institute-Submissions/ShellyBrady-PP2-Collective-Nouns-Quiz/README.md

 # Acknowledgments

 I would like to thank everyone at Code Institute for the support and guidance, my cohort on Slack and the wider Slack community.
+As above, I must acknowledge www.codingninjas.com for their tutorial which I used to get any kind of project in JS sent in.
 I would also like to thank my family and my cats for not giving up on me when JavaScript made me want to give up on myself.